BI International Case Competition 2020

 - Presentation slides will be collected by BIICC staff from the preparation room at the exact time shown on the schedule.
 Teams MUST name their presentation file with the team name they have chosen: (e.g. ForceConsult.pptx).
 Teams MUST also save their presentation on the hard drive of their own computer before the presentation is downloaded by the BIICC staff.
 Both USB sticks should be handed in to the BIICC staff.

 - Each team member brings his/her own laptop.
 BI will not provide additional laptops to team members in any circumstances.

 - Research, support and preparation materials, including PowerPoint decks and templates, can be saved to laptops prior to the competition.

-- Internet connection is provided.
+- Internet connection will be provided.
 Only open sources are allowed, i.e. sources that do not require a log-on with a password (this includes e-mail, library and similar resources, but not tools like Google drive and online versions of Microsoft Office).
 Teams are subject to arbitrary control to ensure they adhere to this rule.